ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## age

 Returns the `unit` component of the difference between `startdate` and `enddate`.
-The difference is calculated using a precision of 1 second.
+The difference is calculated using a precision of 1 microsecond.
 E.g. the difference between `2021-12-29` and `2022-01-01` is 3 days for `day` unit, 0 months for `month` unit, 0 years for `year` unit.

 For an alternative to `age`, see function `date\_diff`.